radical-cybertools/radical.saga/docs/source/tutorial/part1.rst

    curl --insecure -s https://raw.github.com/pypa/virtualenv/master/virtualenv.py | python - $HOME/tutorial

+.. note:: If you have multiple Python versions installed on your system, you can use the ``virtualenv --python=PYTHON_EXE`` flag to force virtualenv to use a specific version.

-You need to activate your Python environment in order to make it work.
-Run the command below. ('activate' will temporarily modify your ``PYTHONPATH`` so that it points to ``$HOME/tutorial/lib/python2.7/site-packages/`` instead of the the global site-package directory).
+Next, you need to activate your Python environment in order to make it work:

 .. code-block:: bash